 Venezuelan chef PatXi Andres had been working at Black Axe Mangal before starting tie-dye business Princess Tie Dyana, during the first lockdown.
 And now a second lockdown has meant a second business and this time it’s food, although not the initial taco pop-up he planned.
 Instead he’s doing the “tastiest, most dirty” burritos in town with Burritos Machete and he ain’t afraid to mash-up cultures, creating fillings like kimchi fried rice, rabbit birria and lamb chicharron.

 Hot 4 U

 Hot 4 U, aka Matthew Scott (previously of Cub) and Eddy Tejada (previously of St John), launched during the first lockdown with a weekly changing set menu with ambitious and creative dishes like pomme bear crackers, mouth numbing tendons and bone marrow & whisky luges.
-Not only are the boys back with those menus, they’re also slinging out dishes like ox tongue reubens, Hot 4 U pancakes and fried doughnuts from the Prince Arthur pub.
+Not only are the boys back with those menus, they’re also slinging takeaway goodies from The Plough pub.